-Focus on a digitally driven approach
+Focus on a digitally-driven approach

 The Asian consumer is completely digitally driven, from discovery right through to purchase.
 If a brand is to build visibility and awareness, it has got to be communicating digitally on the right platforms.

 Chinese luxury consumers are incredibly discerning and will research a product meticulously before purchasing.
 Consider how you could add value to the customer’s journey and prove yourself as a trustworthy brand.
-Strategies could include landing pages and storytelling, describing the craftsmanship, quality and product journey, gifting items to targeted influencers and building up a list of community reviews on targeted platforms.
+Strategies could include landing pages and storytelling, describing the craftsmanship, quality, and product journey, gifting items to targeted influencers and building up a list of community reviews on targeted platforms.

-When it comes to social media, find ways to capitalise on user-generated content and make the customer’s journey shorter and easier.
+When it comes to social media, find ways to capitalize on user-generated content and make the customer’s journey shorter and easier.
 For instance, influencers can tag themselves wearing a T-shirt or using lipstick, and other people can click that link and buy.

 Authentication is key

 Discount strategies won’t work in Asia because money isn’t a barrier to purchase.
 The buying lever is authentication and trust that the product Counterfeiting is a real issue in Asia, and there is a considerable distrust around this.
-Brands need to build confidence and retention through quality content, dialogue and innovation.
+Brands need to build confidence and retention through quality content, dialogue, and innovation.